whawker/TweetDeck-Chrome-Trends/README.md

 This is a super unofficial, pretty dirty hack to add this functionality back in.

+## Features

+1. Show trending topics for any region offered on the main Twitter site.
+2. Shows most popular tweets for a search, rather than most recent
+3. Filter trending topics using the built in Global Filter

 ## Installation Instructions

 Apologies, as its not the easiest thing in the world to install.